lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Motivation and significance

-\lifex{} enables its users to shift the focus from technical numerical details to the plain mathematical formulation of the problem of interest.
-The library provides extensive documentation and a number of test cases covering a wide range of numerical applications and coupling strategies.
+\lifex{} enables its users to shift the focus from technical numerics and implementation details toward the plain discrete mathematical formulation of the problems of interest.
+The library comes with extensive documentation and several examples and test cases that cover a wide range of applications and numerical strategies.